cs573-24s/a1-ghd3/README.md

 - Drag-and-Drop Functionality (to drag entire group of objects)

 What helped me:
-- I was lost in infinite moving object and I solved with the help of chatgpt.
+- I was lost in infinite moving objects and I solved it with the help of chatgpt.
 But to be honest, it still has a bug if you close look at the moving clouds.

 Design Achievement Description
 ---